MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/migrate-slack-to-teams.md

 In Slack, users join a channel which is part of a Slack Workspace, whereas in Teams users join a team which is a collection of channels.
 We recommend that you use Slack analytics to see how much activity happens in each channel to help you decide which channels to move.
 You’ll use the resulting list to figure out how to group your Slack channels into teams in Teams as well as who should be members of each team.

 If you have a paid Slack service plan (anything other than Free), you can use Slack’s analytics (\<your Slack workspace\>.slack.com/admin/stats#channels) to see how active a channel is, when it was last used, and how many people are members.
 This can help you decide whether to migrate the channel.
 By default, public channels content (messages and files) can be exported.
-Depending on your Slack service plan and whether you’ve requested Private and Shared Channels and Direct Messages from Slack, those can be exported.
+Depending on your Slack service plan and whether you’ve requested Private Channels and Direct Messages from Slack, those can be exported.

 To learn more about Slack export options, go to the Slack website: https://get.slack.help/hc/articles/204897248-Guide-to-Slack-import-and-export-tools